wwwg/retrocord/README.md

 - Smart mentions with support for mentioning impossible-to-mention unicode usernames

 ## Commands
+Commands are similiar to how vim handles commands, prefix each of these with a `:` to use them

 - `login <token>` - login to the client
 - `logout` - log the client out